-Join us today for an episode about the reason the harvest comes after planting seeds with money...
+Join us today for an episode about why there isn't a magic amount of money...

 Join in on the Chat below.

 [00:00:00] Scott Maderer: [00:00:00] Thanks for joining me on episode 855 of the inspired stewardship podcast.

 [00:00:07] Guang Ming Whitley: [00:00:07] I'm Guang MingWhitley.
 I challenge you to invest in yourself, invest in others, develop your influence and impact the world by using your time, your talent and your treasures to live out your calling.
 Having the ability to build the skills to last a lifetime is key.